Pppp1116/content-license-policy/README.md

 ### 6.3.
 Reformatting and Packaging

-You may privately reformat content (e.g., your own notes, local `.reg` files, local documentation) for personal use.
+You may privately reformat Content (e.g., your own notes, local `.reg` files, local documentation) for personal use.

 Any **public** redistribution of substantial or structured copies (e.g., downloadable script collections, preset bundles, server-ready `.reg/.bat` collections, packaged tweak sets) requires: